 Not the Twin Cities community you’re searching for?
 We’re also covering the following:

 Want to get out and play in Bloomington parks this summer?
 Try starting with our list of the best: Bloomington Family Fun – 10 Parks To Explore This Summer.

-- June Free Family Fun Days are held ongoing Sundays, 3-4pm based out of the nature center.
+- Nature Centers without Walls is held ongoing Sundays in June, 1-3pm based out of the nature center.

 Bloomington Arts in the Parks